Vietnam detects hybrid of Indian and UK COVID-19 variants

 HANOI (Reuters) -Authorities in Vietnam have detected a new coronavirus variant that is a combination of the Indian and UK COVID-19 variants and spreads quickly by air, the health minister said on Saturday.

-After successfully containing the virus for most of last year, Vietnam is grappling with a spike in infections since late April that accounts for more than half of the total 6,713 registered cases.
+After successfully containing the virus for most of last year, Vietnam is grappling with a rise in infections since late April that accounts for more than half of the total 6,856 registered cases.
 So far, there have been 47 deaths.

-“Vietnam has uncovered a new COVID-19 variant combining characteristics of the two existing variants first found in India and the UK,” Health Minister Nguyen Thanh Long said in a statement.
+“Vietnam has uncovered a new COVID-19 variant combining characteristics of the two existing variants first found in India and the UK,” Health Minister Nguyen Thanh Long said, describing it as a hybrid of the two known variants.

+“That the new one is an Indian variant with mutations that originally belong to the UK variant is very dangerous,” he told a government meeting, a recording of which was obtained by Reuters.

 The Southeast Asian country had previously detected seven virus variants: B.1.222, B.1.619, D614G, B.1.1.7 - known as the UK variant, B.1.351, A.23.1 and B.1.617.2 - the “Indian variant”.

-Online newspaper VnExpress said Long had described the new variant as a hybrid of the Indian and UK variants.

-“The new one is an Indian variant with mutations that originally belong to the UK variant,” Long was quoted as saying, adding that authorities would soon announce the name and detailed characteristics of the newly discovered variant.
+Long said Vietnam would soon publish genome data of the newly identified variant, which he said was more transmissible than the previously known types.

 The World Health Organization (WHO) has identified four variants of SARS-CoV-2 of global concern.
-These include variants that emerged first in India, in Britain, in South Africa and in Brazil.
+These include variants that emerged first in India, Britain, South Africa and Brazil.

-Laboratory cultures of the new variant, which is much more transmissible than the previously known types, revealed that the virus replicated itself very quickly, Long was quoted as saying.

-He said that could explain why so many new cases had appeared in different parts of the country within a short period of time.
+Long said laboratory cultures of the new variant showed the virus replicated itself very quickly, possibly explaining why so many new cases had appeared in different parts of the country in a short period of time.

+The Health Ministry told the meeting the government was working to secure 10 million vaccine doses under the COVAX cost-sharing scheme, as well as a further 20 million doses of Pfizer’s vaccine and 40 million of Russia’s Sputnik V.

+The country of about 98 million people has so far received 2.9 million doses and aims to secure 150 million this year.

 Our Standards: The Thomson Reuters Trust Principles.